01-ai/Yi-1.5/README.md

 Yi-1.5 is an upgraded version of Yi.
 It is continuously pre-trained on Yi with a high-quality corpus of 500B tokens and fine-tuned on 3M diverse fine-tuning samples.

-Compared with Yi, Yi-1.5 achieves stronger performance in coding, math, reasoning, and instruction following, while still maintaining excellent capabilities in language understanding, commonsense reasoning, and reading comprehension.
+Compared with Yi, Yi-1.5 delivers stronger performance in coding, math, reasoning, and instruction-following capability, while still maintaining excellent capabilities in language understanding, commonsense reasoning, and reading comprehension.

 Yi-1.5 comes in 3 model sizes: 34B, 9B, and 6B.
 For model details and benchmarks, see [Model Card](TBD).